abhinandshibu/StopUnderThinking/README.md

 ## Limitations and future improvements

-Some screenshots have a few pixels shaved off the right hand side, making the positioning look uneven.
+Some screenshots have a few pixels shaved off the right hand side and the bottom, making the positioning look uneven.

 ## Features